ignaciopineyro/MemNet/README.md

-# MemNet_2 - A forked repository from MemNet_1 (fabriziodifran/MemNet)
+[comment]: <> (# MemNet_2 - A forked repository from MemNet_1 &#40;fabriziodifran/MemNet&#41;)
+This is a forked repository from fabriziodifran/MemNet.
+The main goal of this project is to deal with the high computation times and scalability constraint present on previous stages of the research.

-This repository contains code to simulate square-shaped memristive arrays of an arbitrary size*.
+This repository contains code to simulate square-shaped memristive arrays of an arbitrary size.
 The size (N) is determined by the number of nodes of each side in a matrix geometrical array.
 Every two consecutive nodes, one memristive unit is placed either along horizontal or vertical directions.
 The model determining each memristive unit's behaviour has been adapted from previously developed models: